archfish/mqjob/README.md

     How many Thread will create for job perform in process.
 It will init a thread pool.
     IO-intensive tasks can be appropriately increased, and CPU-intensive tasks can be appropriately reduced.

-  - parallel

-    How many job can pull at the same time.
-For example, `WORKERS` size is 5 and parallel set to 5, it mean 5 worker can pull message from MQ in one job cycle.
-    It limit by `threads` config, should no greater than `threads`, otherwise will restore to `threads` value.

   - hooks

     config `before_fork` and `after_fork`.
 NOT implement yet.